pytorch/serve/examples/MMF-activity-recognition/README.md

 `pip install git+https://github.com/facebookresearch/mmf.git`

-Note if you installed using pip, then you need install Pyav :
+If you installed using pip, then you need install Pyav :

 `pip install av`

+MMF currenly is using Transformers 3.4.0, in case you have other version installed in your enviroment, this would be the best instead of installing it directly, add the MMF Github and 'av', in the requirements.txt and pass it to the model archiver using -r flag.
+You can read more about serving models with thrid party dependencies [here](https://github.com/pytorch/serve/blob/master/docs/use_cases.md#serve-custom-models-with-third-party-dependency).

 #### Getting started on Serving